RShah126/Airline-Website/README.md

 However this projects code was developed entirely by me and my partner.
 I was responsible for the frontend and backend mostly, and he was responsible for the designs, but he also did some backend work.

-Important Features that me and my partner thought of:
+### Important Features that me and my partner thought of:
 _________________________________________________________
--Implementing tickets, this way we could
+-Implementing tickets, this way we could book and the ticket and it'd show us our seat, flight number, etc and what not thats normally represented on a ticket.
+-